christianschleifer/christianschleifer.com/src/content/blog/the-dynamo-paper-part-1.md

 ---
 title: "The Dynamo Paper: Part 1"
 description: "Part 1 of a blogpost series about the Dynamo Paper.
-This part focuses on why Dynamo was needed in the first place and what the specific requirements were that Dynamo had to meed."
+This part focuses on why Dynamo was needed in the first place and what the specific requirements were that Dynamo had to meet."
 pubDatetime: 2023-11-12T11:05:00+2
 tags:
   - "dynamo"